 Need to know how to change your Obamacare health plan?
 Many Americans who signed up for an Affordable Care Act (ACA) plan have their plans set to automatically renew during the annual Open Enrollment Period (OEP).1,2

-In addition to having your enrollment in your current health insurance plan automatically renewed, you may also have tax credits or subsidies automatically renewed.
-This can be a huge convenience to many Americans, as it means that they won't have to go through the headache of trying to navigate the health insurance marketplace again.
+In addition to having your enrollment in your current health insurance plan automatically renewed, you may also have tax credits or subsidies automatically renewed.3 This can be a huge convenience to many Americans, as it means that they won't have to go through the headache of trying to navigate the health insurance marketplace again.

 Don't want to be automatically re-enrolled in your current plan?
 Perhaps your monthly premiums are expecting to go up, or it doesn't provide you with the coverage you need for your personal health needs.
-Don't worry, you can choose a new plan if you want and you don't have to stick with the same plan indefinitely.
+Don't worry.
+You can change your Obamacare health plan if you want, and you don't have to stick with the same plan indefinitely.

 Open Enrollment is the period of time where health insurance exchanges (public, state, and private) are open for Americans to enroll in health insurance.
 During this time, people can enroll in a health plan for the first time, re-enroll in their existing plan, or change to a new one.

-November 1, 2016: The beginning of the enrollment period.
+- November 1: The beginning of the enrollment period.

-January 31, 2017: The end of the enrollment period.
+- December 15: The end of the enrollment period.

 In Order to Change Your Obamacare Health Plan, You May Need to:

-Update your information to determine if you qualify for subsidies or tax credits to help pay for a new plan.
+- Update your information to determine if you qualify for subsidies or tax credits to help pay for a new plan.